 The Dodd-Frank Act required the FDIC to revise its procedures to base assessments upon each insured institution's total assets less tangible equity instead of deposits.
-The FDIC finalized a rule, effective April 1, 2011, that set the assessment range at 2.5 to 45 basis points of total assets less tangible equity.
-In conjunction with the Deposit Insurance Fund's reserve ratio achieving 1.15%, the assessment range (inclusive of possible adjustments) was reduced for insured institutions of less than \$10 billion of total assets to 1.5 basis points to 30 basis points, effective July 1, 2016.
+The current assessment range (inclusive of possible adjustments) for insured institutions of less than \$10 billion of total assets is 1.5 basis points to 30 basis points.

 The Dodd-Frank Act increased the minimum target Deposit Insurance Fund ratio from 1.15% of estimated insured deposits to 1.35% of estimated insured deposits.
 The Federal Deposit Insurance Corporation was required to achieve the 1.35% ratio by September 30, 2010.
-The Dodd-Frank Act required insured institutions with assets of \$10 billion or more to fund the increase from 1.15% 5o 1.35% and, effective July 1, 2016, such institutions were subject to a surcharge to achieve that goal.
+The Dodd-Frank Act required insured institutions with assets of \$10 billion or more to fund the increase from 1.15% to 1.35% and, effective July 1, 2016, such institutions were subject to a surcharge to achieve that goal.
 The FDIC has indicated that the 1.35% ratio was exceeded in November 2018.
-Insured institutions of less than \$10 billion of assets are receiving credits for their portion of assessments that contributed to raising the reserve ratio from 1.15% to 1.35%.
-The Dodd-Frank Act eliminated the 1.5% maximum fund ratio, instead leaving it to the discretion of the Federal Deposit Insurance Corporation, and the Federal Deposit Insurance Corporation has exercised that discretion by establishing a long-range fund ratio of 2%.
+Insured institutions of less than \$10 billion of assets received credits for their portion of assessments that contributed to raising the reserve ratio from 1.15% to 1.35%.
+The credits were exhausted as of September 30, 2020.
+The Federal Deposit Insurance Corporation has exercised that discretion by establishing a long-range fund ratio of 2%.

 The FDIC has authority to further increase insurance assessments and therefore management cannot predict what insurance assessment rates will be in the future.
 A significant increase in insurance premiums may have an adverse effect on the operating expenses and results of operations of the Bank.
-For fiscal 2020, Carver paid \$133 thousand in FDIC insurance.
+For fiscal 2021, Carver paid \$355 thousand in FDIC insurance.